hjmschoonvelde/gouden_eeuw_project/README.md

 # Gouden Eeuw Project

-This page contains the materials to reproduce the findings in Couperus & Schoonvelde.
+This page contains the materials to reproduce the findings in Couperus & Schoonvelde (2026).

 The scripts can be found [here](scripts/.).
-The retrieved media data can be found [here](data/.).